sr39/gizmo-debug/scripts/gizmo_documentation.md

 The possible file formats for initial conditions are the same as those for snapshot files, and are selected with the ICFormat parameter.
 However, only the blocks up to and including the gas temperature (if gas particles are included) need to be present -- this means initial positions, masses, and velocities of all particles, and [for gas] the initial internal energies.
 That information, plus the relevant header data (which you can see an example of in the "make_IC.py" file in the scripts folder of the code) is all you need for an IC file.
 Things like gas densities, kernel lengths and all further blocks need not be provided.
 In preparing initial conditions for simulations with gas particles, the temperature block can be filled with zero values, in which case the initial gas temperature is set in the parameterfile with the InitGasTemp parameter.
 However, even when this is done, the temperature block must still be present.
 Note that the field Time in the header will be ignored when GIZMO is reading an initial conditions file.
 Instead, you have to set the time of the start of the simulation with the TimeBegin option in the parameterfile.

 A large number of codes exist which can generate IC files for different types of GIZMO problems (again, anything that will generate ICs for GADGET will work for GIZMO).
 For cosmological simulations, the MUSIC code (hosted [here](https://bitbucket.org/ohahn/music)) is a fantastic utility to construct both large-volume and "zoom-in" simulations (with or without baryons).
 Other commonly used codes work as well (such as [NGenIC](https://www.h-its.org/tap-software-en/ngenic-code/), [S-GenIC](https://github.com/sbird/S-GenIC), [2LPT](http://cosmo.nyu.edu/roman/2LPT/), or [CICsASS](http://faculty.washington.edu/mcquinn/Init_Cond_Code.html) which allows for baryon-DM velocity offsets, or [FalconIC](https://falconb.org/) for modified-gravity ICs).
 For simulations of isolated galaxies and galaxy mergers, the most popular code is probably the many variants of Volker Springel's MakeDisk (or MakeGalaxy) code, which is not public but widely available upon request from Volker or collaborators.
 A similar code, perhaps somewhat less flexible, is [PyICs](https://github.com/jakobherpich/pyICs).
 Popular options also include codes like [GALIC](https://www.h-its.org/tap-software-en/galic-code/) which can generate arbitrary collisionless halo+disk+bulge systems (just not gas), or [StarScream](https://github.com/jayjaybillings/starscream) for collisionless systems, or [GalStep](https://github.com/ruggiero/galstep) designed for disks.
 Various cosmological and isolated-galaxy ICs are also public, for example from the [AGORA simulations](https://sites.google.com/site/santacruzcomparisonproject/details).

+For ISM and star formation simulations, [MakeCloud](https://github.com/omgspace/MakeCloud) is a public code to generate ICs for turbulent clouds (hydro or MHD), with arbitrary initial rotation, written by Mike Grudic at Caltech.

 For many applications, you can generate your own ICs.
 In the "scripts" folder of the source code, the routine "make_IC.py" is a simple python script which generates a ready-to-go initial condition for GIZMO.
 This is a good starting point if you plan to build your own ICs -- it will show you what you need and how to set it up.